Consumer and Worker Protection311

 No. An app may comply with the Laws using any basis of pay it chooses, including:

-No, an app is not required to inform workers of the method it is using.
-However, an app must document and report to DCWP the method used for each pay period.
+No, an app is not required to inform workers of the method it is using in advance.
+However, an app must inform workers of the method it used to calculate their pay on a written pay statement no later than seven days after the end of the pay period.

 Except for recordkeeping requirements and cases of retaliation, the Laws do not have requirements about: